Fixed Base vs Plunge Router: How to Choose?

 Makita RP1800 3-1/4 HP Plunge Router

-The Makita RP1800 is a beast of a plunge router that is capable of delivering more than 22,000 RPM using its powerful 3-HP motor to ensure the effortless penetration of your workpieces.
+The Makita RP1800 is a beast of a plunge router capable of delivering more than 22,000 RPM using its powerful 3-HP motor to ensure the effortless cutting of your workpieces.

 This unit also comes with a decent depth capacity of up to 2¾ inches to allow you to make deep cuts into your pieces.
-Thanks to linear ball bearings, this plunger cutter is able to move smoothly to deliver high performance.
+This plunger cutter can move smoothly to deliver high-performance thanks to the linear ball bearings.
 Moreover, it comes with three preset depth stops for enhanced accuracy.

 Plunge Router vs. Fixed Base Router: Which is Better?

 The answer to this question will vary between individuals, as each of these two routers has its unique benefits.
 To help you identify the ideal router for your current project, consider the following factors.